Hospital Incident Command System (HICS)

 · Finance / Administration

 The Planning Section collects, collates, evaluates, and disseminates information for situational awareness and eliciting action throughout a response.
 Because of this, they are the “planners.”
 Planning helps with drafting and maintaining critical documentation for internal response activity and external information sharing.
-The DHHA Planning Section chief has helped plan optimal location and corresponding needs for maintaining high quality patient care during COVID.
-Planning strategizes how we can best care for our patients and community during times of surge while ensuring the safety of our employees.
+The DHHA Planning Section is working to draft a high-level strategy map to open, maintain, sustain, and expand vaccine clinics throughout the DHHA Enterprise; maintain documentation for the Incident Action Plan; support development of clinic layouts and plans; collaborate with Pharmacy to align vaccine supply/inventory with clinic appointment availability; and developing projection analysis and visualization of inventory data.

 The Logistics Section is focused on resource needs during a response.
 This Section is the “getter” and leads the procurement, acquisition, and distribution of critical items from both internal and external sources.
-Throughout the COVID-19 response, the DHHA Logistics Section Chief has helped identify, procure, acquire, stage, distribute, replace, and refresh critical resource needs.
-This includes physical resources such as medical equipment, technological items like iPads, and personnel such as nurse staffing for surge planning.
+For COVID-19 vaccine efforts, the DHHA Logistics Section helps acquire, allocate, stage, and distribute supplies, equipment, and pharmaceuticals.
+This includes physical resources such as syringes and Band-Aids for clinics, technological items like laptops, and personnel to staff vaccine clinics.

 The Finance-Administration Section are the “keep-trackers” and are responsible for all financial considerations surrounding an incident.
 This can include tracking accrued costs; timekeeping personnel for overtime pay; approving expenses; and initiating reimbursement to individuals, agencies, and departments.
 Documentation from Finance-Administration is crucial for reimbursement under mutual aid agreements, and state and federal emergency declarations.
-Our DHHA Finance Sections Chiefs have established tracking systems for collating approved expenses reimbursed through federal CARES funding.
+Our DHHA Finance Sections design, sustain, and collaborate with Operations and Planning on optimal financial processes for tracking, reimbursement, and all other appropriate revenue capture and expense stewardship.